The Article 6.8 Mechanism was launched at COP28 in 2023

 Address Mitigation and Adaptation Together

-While the parts of Article 6 that are meant to create carbon offsets and credits focused solely on mitigation, from the beginning Article 6.8 has been understood as the setting where joint mitigation- adaptation (JMA) approaches can be developed.
-Five years ago, the UN body (SBSTA) overseeing these negotiations talked about the use of non-market approaches “such as joint mitigation and adaptation approaches for the integral and sustainable management of forests.”
+While Article 6.2 and 6.4 are meant to create carbon offsets and credits focused solely on mitigation, from the beginning Article 6.8 has been understood as the setting where joint mitigation-adaptation (JMA) approaches can be developed, especially for the integral and sustainable management of forests.

 Joint mitigation-adaptation approaches should be both people-centered and focused on improving ecosystem integrity.
 Both are necessary components of resilience in the face of climate change.